jpyoung/Worker/README.md

 In order for this site to work on your local host server make sure you change the "base_url" route in the application/config/config.php file.
+Also, you must give the Upload_folder read write access permissions.